-While Surfing through Blogdex, I found a page about fighting with rubber bands.
-Not that I condone such behavior (Especially since, as a nerd, I never was very good at shooting rubber bands in grade school.)–but the page has a certain nerdish appeal in that it decribes the techniques and technology in exhaustive detail.
+While Surfing through Blogdex, viagra generic I found a page about fighting with rubber bands.
+Not that I condone such behavior (Especially since, sildenafil as a nerd, I never was very good at shooting rubber bands in grade school.)–but the page has a certain nerdish appeal in that it describes the techniques and technology in exhaustive detail.

 I may come back to tweak this essay repeatedly in the coming months.
-If, in this work in progress, I get a good groove going on, I may move those parts of the essay into my developer section to exist as permanent documents.
+If, viagra usa in this work in progress, viagra canada I get a good groove going on, I may move those parts of the essay into my developer section to exist as permanent documents.

 Just sent a dispatch off to Ms. Carlysle (Whose nom-du-geurre is Laughing Cow Cheese.) about investment in nanotech.
 The resulting letter was so witty I figured it would make a good entry here.

 What spurred the letter was some news yesterday that Lucent had managed to make a breakthrough in molecular transistors and, viagra buy stuff I guess, buy viagra some earlier research that Hewlett-Packard did–never mind the decade of work that IBM has done.

 While looking into the Lucent story (I notice there are lot of gratuitous photos of the young, freshly scrubbed and photogenic researchers over there at Bell.*) I cited yesterday, I came across a site that claims to be investment news geared towards nano.